DevMMI/FlightGoggles_Training/README.md

 - The results.yaml file is saved in FlightGoggles/flightgoggles/flightgoggles_reporter/src.
 The output will say {Result: Collision} if a collision occurs (even when we set ignore collisions to true).

+- After successfully navigating through a gate without collisions and completing a challenge, the results.yaml file will appear similar to below.
+This is a completion of the easy challenge.

+        Gate0:
+            Location: [1.3420574159063834, 33.600399339230584, 2.370399369341433]
+            Name: Gate2
+            Success: 'True'
+            Time: 11.6666676
+        Result: Challenge Completed

-- For the IR markers, we only see the markers when they are in the image output.
+- For the IR markers, we only see the markers when they are in the image output, meaning in terms of **IMAGE PIXEL VALUES** and not phyiscal location.
 If we echo /uav/camera/left/ir_beacons we can see what corners are detected.
 If nothing is in view, we will see an empty message.
 If we do see something, the marker has the form:

         landmarkID:
             data: "Gate5"